Tigers-Guardians game postponed by rain - WHIZ News

 Ramírez, who will participate in Monday’s Home Run Derby, homered in the first and second innings.
 He drove in five runs and leads the AL with 75 RBIs entering Sunday.

+Ramírez will be joined by teammates Andrés Giménez, who will start at second base for the AL, and closer Emmanuel Clase for Tuesday night’s All-Star Game.

 Cleveland trails first-place Minnesota by 2½ games in the AL Central.
-The Guardians open an 11-game road trip Friday night in Chicago.
+The Guardians open an 11-game road trip Friday night in Chicago against the White Sox with Cal Quantrill pitching.
+The teams play a doubleheader Saturday.

+Right-hander Shane Bieber, who was scheduled to start Sunday, will pitch July 24 against the White Sox.
+Bieber pitched his first complete game of the season against the White Sox on Tuesday, allowing three hits in a 4-1 win.

+The Guardians will likely add a starting pitcher from Triple-A Columbus to replace Aaron Civale, who is out indefinitely with a sprained right wrist.

 Detroit has lost eight of nine and is a season-worst 18 games under .500.
-The Tigers play a doubleheader in Oakland on Thursday.
+The Tigers play a doubleheader in Oakland on Thursday and return home to begin a series against the Twins on Saturday.

+Miguel Cabrera, who was chosen as a legacy selection, and closer Gregory Soto, will represent the Tigers at the All-Star Game.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports